 Appeals court rules against Missouri Veterans Commission

-KANSAS CITY, Mo.
-(AP) _ A Missouri appeals court upheld a ruling that the Missouri Veterans Commission and its executive director, Larry Kay, were guilty of age and sex discrimination against a former ombudsman for the commission.
+KANSAS CITY, Mo. – A Missouri appeals court upheld a ruling that the Missouri Veterans Commission and its executive director, Larry Kay, were guilty of age and sex discrimination against a former ombudsman for the commission.

 A panel of the Western District Court of Appeals ruled Tuesday that a the commission didn’t prove during the original trial in Cole County that judge improperly handled some evidence in a lawsuit filed by Pat Row Kerr.